Quite some time ago now I posted one of my favourite stretches for runners to ease the often painful symptoms of

 Piriformis syndrome is a relatively common injury amongst runners, where the piriformis muscle, gets chronically tight and creates pain either locally to its position in the buttock region, or pain referring down the path of the sciatic nerve into the back of the thigh.
 This sciatic pain can also sometimes be felt lower in the leg and down into the foot.

 There are a number of conditions that can cause pain in the piriformis region, such as lumbar disc herniations.
 This sometimes causes cases of piriformis syndrome to be initially misdiagnosed.

-However, there are a set of typical characteristics that, if present, can help confirm piriformis syndrome as being the cause of your pain, or altered sensation such as numbness or ‘pains and needles’:
+However, there are a set of typical characteristics that, if present, can help confirm piriformis syndrome as being the cause of your pain, or altered sensation such as numbness or ‘pins and needles’:

 - Pain local to the buttock/piriformis region